 3 - Discuss options with the community.

-4 - Pick a preferred option and create a detailed structure plan.
+4 - Pick a preferred location for these key land uses and create a detailed structure plan.
 This will also include rules that will guide how development can occur.

 Frequently asked questions: